afinemax/Astron_2024/README.md

   - [x] Learn how [Fetch](https://github.com/devanshkv/fetch) works and implement it into the pipeline.
     - Fetch is installed and working on Uranus!
   - [x] Learn how [TransientX](https://github.com/ypmen/TransientX) works.
+  - [x] Understand what Burst Parameters can be observed & measured directly, and which ones can be inferred.
+	- list out model componets from FITBURST, polarization, fluence  etc
+  - [x] Understand how to use [fitburst](https://github.com/CHIMEFRB/fitburst).
+  - [x] Try using `fitburst` on the CHIME data I have, simulated data, and my possible detection of FRB20240209A

 </details>